Beginner's Guide to the Bus

 - Payments by CharlieCard include 1 free transfer to subway, Local Bus, Inner Express Bus, or any Silver Line route within 2 hours of your original ride.

 Did you know?
-Some of the most heavily used bus routes have stops at subway stations, including Harvard, Ruggles, Forest Hills, Kenmore, Haymarket, Maverick, and South Station, allowing easy transfers between modes for customers.
+Some of the most heavily used bus routes have stops at subway stations, including Harvard, Ruggles, Forest Hills, Kenmore, Haymarket, Maverick, and South Station, allowing easy transfers between modes.

 In addition to 1-way fares, there are 1-day, 7-day, and monthly passes available on CharlieCards or CharlieTickets.